Oneday2010/milestone-project2/README.md

   - [Github](https://github.com/) - Used to store the code and use of Github Pages to deploy the website.

-  - [Gitpod](https://gitpod.io/workspaces) - Used as the primary version control IDE for development to further push and commit code to Gihub.
+  - [Gitpod](https://gitpod.io/workspaces) - Used as the primary version control IDE for developers to further push and commit code to Github.

 ### Other